-Remuneration for employees in the first quarter of 2019 was lower than the first quarter in 2018.
+Remuneration for employees in 2019 was lower than in 2018.
 Employee remuneration directly related to mineral exploration projects and corporate development were allocated to those specific activities rather than to operations.
 In the first quarter of 2019, the Company continued with exploration programs for the Hard Cash and Princeton properties which were implemented in late 2018, as well as proceeded with updating the preliminary economic assessment for the New Polaris property which was filed in April 2019.
 Given the lower level of exploration activity in the first quarter of 2018, employee remuneration would be higher due to lower project allocations.
 In the second quarter of 2018, the departure of a senior officer resulted in the incurrence of severance pay which increased employee remuneration.
 Remuneration for employees was lower in the third quarter than comparable quarters in 2018 due to the departure of a senior officer at the end of June 2018.
 Heightened corporate development efforts, active exploration programs for the Windfall Hills, Princeton and Hard Cash properties, and ongoing assessment of scenarios for processing concentrates into gold dore bars at the New Polaris property site would reduce technical employee remuneration in the fourth quarter of 2018 as these costs would be allocated to the applicable projects.
 Such reduction would be offset by the employment of a non technical senior officer in October 2018.
+In June 2019, prorated severance was paid to a senior officer who reduced his employment status, effectively increasing remuneration in the quarter.
+For the comparative third quarters in both fiscal years, employee remuneration was lower in 2018 due to the departure of a senior officer in late June 2018 which was subsequently replaced in October 2018.
+In the fourth quarter of 2019, remuneration increased due to the reduced exploration activity on the Company's mineral property interests which were completed in earlier months and from banked vacation days for employees which were similar to the fourth quarter in 2018.

-Overall general and administrative expenses were lower in the first quarter of 2019 than in 2018 but were only slightly affected by different expense segments except for rent.
-Upon the adoption of new accounting standards for leases effective January 1, 2019, rent would reduce as basic rent payments would be applied against lease liability for right to use asset which is amortized over the life of the lease and interest would be recognized from the fair value of the lease.
-The Company adopted the modified retrospective method with no restatement of prior quarters in 2018.
-Audit, tax and legal expenses were similar for both fiscal periods as audit fees did not change, and no changes in corporate tax issues, and legal fees for debt settlement in 2018 were applied subsequently against the recovery of the debt principal.
+Overall general and administrative expenses were similar for 2019 to 2018.
+Certain segments of these expenses were either nominally lower or nominally higher in all quarters in 2019 than the comparative quarters in 2018 except for rent.
+Upon the adoption of new accounting standards for leases effective January 1, 2019, rent would reduce, as basic rent payments would be applied against lease liability for right to use asset which is amortized over the life of the lease and interest would be recognized from the fair value of the lease.
+The Company adopted the modified retrospective method with no restatement of prior quarters in 2018, resulting in higher rent expenses in 2018.
+Audit and tax expenses were similar for both fiscal periods as audit fees did not change, and no changes in corporate tax issues, and legal fees for debt settlement in 2018 were applied subsequently against the recovery of the debt principal.
+Legal fees were lower in the second quarter of 2019 and generally involve reviewing certain of the Company's continuous disclosure documents in the first quarter of 2019 with no such costs being incurred in the last two quarters of 2019.
 Office and sundry are similar across comparative quarters given the fixed nature of such expense.
-Except for translational effects, general and administrative expenses do not tend to fluctuate given their fixed nature but would increase in the second quarter as the Company normally holds its annual general shareholders meeting in June of each fiscal year.
+Except for translational effects, general and administrative and regulatory expenses do not tend to fluctuate given their fixed nature but would increase in the second quarter as the Company normally holds its annual general shareholders meeting in June of each fiscal year.